-The volume required depends on the number of wells that the person has.
-We have added a note that helps the reader to determine the volume required for each and help them determine the volume they require.
+We have specified the volume required as well as added a note that helps the reader to determine the volume required for each step.
 13. 1.12: Is the blocking buffer removed before washing?

-The clarification has been done accordingly.
+The clarification has been added accordingly.
 14. 1.15: What volume/concentration of DAPI is added?

-The concentration has been added accordingly.
-Thank you for pointing out this.
+The concentration has been added accordingly, [1:20000].
+Thank you for pointing this out.
 15. 1.16: Is DAPI removed before washing?

-The clarification has been done accordingly.
+The clarification has been added accordingly.
 16. 2.2: How to create a mosaic picture?
 Is a software used?

-We have added a definition of mosaic picture as well as the 2 options to obtain one.
-Most modern microscope software will include a mosaic feature.
-Nevertheless, we have described the manual stitching option.
+We have added a definition of mosaic picture as well as provided two options to generate one.

 17. 4.9: Please specify the brush size used.

-The brush size depends on the size of the brain region and is not crucial for the process.
-We have added some extra clarification.
+We have provided a range to help the reader select an appropriate selection brush size.
 18. 4.22: Please specify the threshold selected.

-The clarification has been done accordingly.
+The clarification has been added accordingly in both steps referring to threshold.

+4.18 Go to image>type and select 8-bit.
+Go to image>adjust and select threshold (Figure 3O).
+To adjust the threshold, slide the button of the second bar, all the way to the left, threshold value: 0 in both bars.
+This will leave only the blacks dots on the image, appearing white.

+4.21 Go back to the threshold window, slide the first bar all the way to the right (threshold value 255 in both bars, this will leave all the white dots visible, appearing white (Figure 3M)).

 19. Please combine some of the shorter Protocol steps so that individual steps contain 2-3 actions and maximum of 4 sentences per step.

-Thank you for the comment.
-We have combined the shorter steps, particularly on the analysis section that contains easy software instructions.
+Thank you for the suggestion.
+We have now combined the shorter steps, particularly those in the analysis section that describe easy software instructions.

 20. After you have made all the recommended changes to your protocol section (listed above), please highlight in yellow up to 2.75 pages (no less than 1 page) of protocol text (including headers and spacing) to be featured in the video.
 Bear in mind the goal of the protocol and highlight the critical steps to be filmed.
 Our scriptwriters will derive the video script directly from the highlighted text.

-This protocol includes the staining part, a small section with image requirements and 2 analysis: density and morphology.
-In our experience, we have noticed that there are a groups that manage good immunostainings but don’t know how to analyze.
-Our main goal is to teach the analysis part but also show the immunostaining in case they have never done one.
-2.75 pages for video might be a little limited for our objectives.
-The immunostaining section contains several washing steps which increases the length of the text.
-Additionally, for the analysis part we have followed your suggestions and combined the shorter steps.
-We hope this clarification and the performed modification could result in a video that contains the staining and the analysis part.
+A more restricted number of steps has been highlighted to adapt to the video format.

 21. Please highlight complete sentences (not parts of sentences).
 Please ensure that the highlighted steps form a cohesive narrative with a logical flow from one highlighted step to the next.
 The highlighted text must include at least one action that is written in the imperative voice per step.
 Notes cannot usually be filmed and should be excluded from the highlighting.

 Thank you for the suggestion.
+Complete sentences have been selected to aid in the scripting process.
 22. Please include all relevant details that are required to perform the step in the highlighting.
 For example: If step 2.5 is highlighted for filming and the details of how to perform the step are given in steps 2.5.1 and 2.5.2, then the sub-steps where the details are provided must be highlighted.

-Noted.
+Corrected.
+All steps with their respective notes have been highlighted accordingly.
 23. Figure 2 and Figure 3: Please reference them in the protocol as they show the protocol not the results.

-The changes have been done accordingly.
+The changes have been made accordingly.
 24. Please remove the solutions information from Table of Materials.
 Please compile them in Table 1 and reference Table 1 when these solutions are used.